manoss96/fluke/CONTRIBUTING.md

 ```
 Finally, you can get the test coverage by executing the following commands:
 ```
-python -m coverage run --rcfile=tests/.coveragerc -m unittest discover tests python -m coverage html
+python -m coverage run -m unittest discover tests python -m coverage html
 ```
-This will produce a ``htmlcov/index.html`` file which will contain
+This will produce an ``htmlcov/index.html`` file which will contain
 various information regarding the test coverage.

 <!-- MARKDOWN LINKS & IMAGES -->